jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 categories: blog
 ---

-The setting is New York, the time is present.
+The setting is New York.
+The time is present.
+I am taking a picture with my phone.

-I take pictures of people everyday on [the train](https://instagram.com/the.train).
-It started with an accidental shot of the uncanny resemblance of [Audrey Hepburn](https://instagram.com/p/9GjVfiCl__/).
-We sat across from each other.
-She had a book of 2-by-2 denim samples; she compared their colors and textures; her gaze went from the book to the window, as the train went onto the Manhattan Bridge.

-> A fashion designer, quite possibly.
-Orders a sparkling rosé at the bar with a high ceiling.
-Giggles when complimented.
-Wears her pair of glasses -- a light metal frame -- in front of her sewing machine at home.
-A potted fern.
-The fridge opens and the light shines on the chestnut puree.
-There is a stem of rosemary in the olive oil.
+I saw her.
+A book of 2-by-2 denim samples in hand, she compared their colors: indigo, navy, acid washed, white. _lunk, lunk, lunk, lunk, lunk._ The train wheeled over the steel rail, sunlight broken up by the steel truss, and her gaze, suspended from the steely East River.

+> Who was she?
+>
+> _The Bar_
+> Sparkling rosé, bubbling like her giggles.
+> Ceiling, full of gold, curvy tiles, full of flowers --
+> it was too dark, and everything looked like copper.
+>
+> _Her Home_
+> A potted fern.
+A beam of sun through the cavity between the curtains.
+> The basil scent of Mrs. Meyer that was nothing like basil at all.
+>
+> _The Fridge_
+> A wilted bunch of lettuce, a half-eaten can of chestnuts, two batteries.
+>
+> _The Counter_
+> A stem of rosemary in the olive oil, so old that
+> it witnessed in its life time
+> the evoporation of four bottles of perfume.

+I love the beginnings of imagination.
+The [average MTA ridership](http://web.mta.info/nyct/facts/ridership/) on a weekday is 5,650,610 as of 2015.
+Five point six million imaginations.
+It comforts me that I will never run out of one.

-I hold up the little rectangle that is my phone, pretending to read.
-Capture: a quick glance, an empty stare, a careful scan.
-Find: a face, two pinky fingers, three thoughts, lost at the tip of the tongue.
-The train moves on, the moment disappears, the same seat now occupied by a different skin tone, stunning lack of wrinkles, unrecognizable languages, new shades of silence.
+Everyday I hold up the little glowing rectangle.
+I find the faces.
+I find the hands.
+I find the quick glance, the empty stare, the careful scan.
+The train moves on, the moment disappears, the people leave.
+Now occupying the seats: a different skin tone, a stunning lack of wrinkles, an unrecognizable tongue, new shades of silence.

-[The average MTA ridership](http://web.mta.info/nyct/facts/ridership/) on a weekday is 5,597,551, as of 2014.
-That is five point five million imaginations, amongst which you are one.
+I remembered a musician.

-> The train leaves.
-Meeting a set of firm eyes, his cello wrapped in a black casing like a whale out of water, you ask the musician if he needs any help.
-"No. But thank you."
-A determined independence, and he goes up the stairs, carrying the weight of his passion.
+> The door closed.
+Meeting his firm eyes, I asked if he needed any help, his cello wrapped in a black casing like a whale out of water.
+“No, but thank you.”
+He claimed with a determined independence, and carried the weight of his passion up the stairs.

-The passing moments are framed with white borders -- one new image every day.
-They say, the universe is born out of a singularity.
+The passing moments are framed with white borders, one picture after another.
+We are all but human, they say.
+And what else?

+_The universe is born out of a singularity._

+---

 **License**